How to Do Animal Rights - And Win the War on Animals

 Background to Animal Rights

 The concept of human rights is often based on a belief in 'natural rights'.
 Natural rights are assumed to be given by God, or were enjoyed when people were living in a 'state of nature' before people were civilized, or are in some way possessed universally in that rights apply to everyone automatically, indisputably and irrevocably.
-The English philosopher John Locke in the 17th century was among the first to distinguished certain natural rights he thought people were entitled to: the rights to life, liberty and property.
+In the 17th century the English philosopher John Locke was among the first to distinguish certain natural rights.
+He thought people were entitled to the rights to life, liberty and property.

 • Natural - rulers do not invent them.